Appearance

 Layer 1: Deterministic Analysis (Rule-Based)

-Seven agents run nightly via Make.com.
+Seven agents run nightly via Make.com (02:00–03:30 UTC).
 Each agent applies fixed mathematical rules to supporter data:

 - Recency, Frequency, Monetary (RFM) scoring